-Prepared by:Larry Reich, Superintendent of Business & Financial Services Administrative CouncilPresented by:Larry Reich, Superintendent of Business & Financial Services Administrative CouncilApproved by:John Crocco, Director of EducationDate:June 16, 2009
+Larry Reich, Superintendent of Business & Financial Services Administrative Council Prepared by:

+Larry Reich, Superintendent of Business & Financial Services Presented by:

+Administrative Council

 NIAGARA CATHOLIC ANNUAL BUDGET 2009-2010

 On March 27, 2009 Kathleen Wynne, Minister of Education, announced the funding allocations for the school year 2009-10.
 She indicated that school boards would receive an increase of \$592 Million, which represents an increase of approximately 3.1%, over last year.